Black Napkins

 Every band needs some la-la-la-ing now and again...

 "Death to snowboy" is an Acoustic Folk track by Black Napkins on SoundClick.
-The track showcases Black Napkins's instinct for crafting memorable music.
-This is a remarkable offering in this genre from this independent artist.
-If Acoustic, Soul and Jazz is your sound, "Death to snowboy" is a strong addition to your playlist.
+The sound is shaped by acoustic, giving the song its signature feel.
+For fans of acoustic folk, this one is worth the listen.
+If Soul, Jazz and Folk is your sound, "Death to snowboy" is a strong addition to your playlist.
+Download this song for free on SoundClick.

 An off kilter time signature and some wordplay about inherent sickness.